Charter of the Governance and Nominating Committee of the Board of Directors

 The Committee shall have the authority to obtain such advice or assistance as it deems necessary, including from consultants, legal counsel, accounting or other advisors as needed to perform its duties hereunder, and to determine the terms, costs and fees for such engagements.
 Without limitation, the Committee shall have sole authority to retain or terminate any search firm to be used to identify director candidates and to determine and approve the terms, costs and fees for such engagements.
 The fees and costs of any consultant or advisor engaged by the Committee to perform its duties hereunder shall be borne by the Company.

 The Committee shall meet from time to time, as it deems necessary to fulfill its responsibilities hereunder, and may meet with management and directors at any time it deems appropriate to discuss any matters before the Committee.
+A majority of the members of the Committee shall constitute a quorum for purposes of holding a meeting and the Committee may act by a vote of a majority of members present at such meeting.
+In lieu of a meeting, the Committee may act by unanimous written consent.
 The Committee shall record minutes of the proceedings of all meetings.

 To fulfill its responsibilities and duties hereunder, the Nominating and Corporate Governance Committee shall:

 - Evaluate the current composition, organization, and governance of the Board of Directors and its Committees, determine the requirements for Directors.
 Director Candidates, Committees, Committee Chairpersons, and Chairman and make recommendations to the Committees, or the Board, as appropriate, for approval.